riclolsen/json-scada/src/dnp3/Dnp3Client/README.md

 * _**peerCertFilePath**_ [String] - Certificate file used to verify the peer or server..
 * _**privateKeyFilePath**_ [String] - File that contains the private key corresponding to the local certificate.

+### Multi-drop

+In the multi-drop case, multiple slave devices share the same TCP, UDP, TLS or Serial channel connection.

+For a multi-drop configuration, use a new connection (in the _protocolConnections_ collection) for each device repeating channel specification (endpoint IP address or serial port).
+Each device connection must have a distinct _remoteLinkAddress_ parameter.

 ## Configure tags for update

 Each tag to be update on a connection must have a protocol source set configured.